 Let’s say you’ve saved a password on Instagram, and later, try to automatically fill out Instagram’s login page.
 When the password is automatically filled out, this means the password manager recognized that you’re on Instagram.com.
 But if it doesn’t work, it probably means your password manager recognizes this is a different website (e.g., accounts-instagram.com) which is potentially designed to steal your credentials, and to be safe you should stop to navigate to Instagram.com yourself.

 It’s also important to understand that a good password manager should not give up your credentials even if someone has your password.
 When done well, the encryption key needed to unlock the password vault should only work on your personal devices, and should not be accessible from an unfamiliar device.

 The truth is that someone who wanted to break in would need an extraordinary level of access to get to your password manager — and if they already have this access, you have bigger problems.
 In other words, regular use of a password manager will nearly always make hackers’ jobs much harder.

 There’s no such thing as unbreakable software, but a good password manager creates major hurdles for unwanted third parties to access your encrypted password vault.

-While it’s less critical, password managers are most practical for daily use when they easily integrate into commonly-used web browsers and operating systems, and can securely sync password databases across devices.
+While it’s less critical, password managers are most practical for daily use when they easily integrate into commonly-used web browsers.

-These three password managers all have the features described above:
+These password managers all have the features described above:

 We’re also fans of the free and open source KeePassXC project.
 There are many related projects with similar names and functionality, but KeePassXC is being actively developed and supports multiple platforms with up-to-date features.
 It’s also one of the few reliable password management options that allow you to keep passwords entirely offline, if you prefer not to use third party services to keep passwords syncing across devices.
 Just note: KeePassXC has not undergone a formal audit.